ObenaufLab/CaTCH/barcodingQuantifier_README.md

 ### Data description

-A table with the following columns and in that order is helpful to have from the beginning:
+A table with the following columns and in that order is helpful to have from the beginning covering all the samples to be analyzed:

-1. Tag - The sample index.
+1. `Tag` - The sample index.
 This should be a valid nucleotide [ATGC].
 A mix of Tag lengths is allowed, but the shorter ones should not be substrings of the longer ones, to prevent misidentifications.
+If mixing multiplexed and non-multiplexed BAMs, use a dummy Tag like `XXXX` for Samples that are already in their own BAM.
-2. Sample - A name for the sample.
+2. `Sample` - A name for the sample.
-3. Group - A coarse grouping of the samples.
+3. `Group` - A coarse grouping of the samples.
 For example if you have multiple different treatments and/or mutliple controls, you can group them as treated/untreated.
-4. Treatment - The specific treatment far that sample.
+4. `Treatment` - The specific treatment far that sample.
-5. Colour - This is for display purposes in plots.
+5. `Colour` - This is for display purposes in plots.
 You can use any colour name recognised by R.

-For column 2 the values must be plain ASCII *alphanumeric* strings, *starting with a letter*. *Underscores* (_) are allowed.
+For column 2 the values must be plain ASCII alphanumeric strings, starting with a letter.
+Underscores (`_`) are allowed.
 No accented or special letters, no spaces, no other symbols (including dashes).

 ```